theupdateframework/python-tuf/tuf/README.md

 The repository maintainer adds target files to roles (e.g., `targets`, `targets/unclaimed`) by specifying target paths.
-Files at these target paths must exist before the repository tool can generate and add their (hashes, lengths, filepath) to metadata.
+Files at these target paths must exist before the repository tool can generate and add their (hash(es), length, filepath) to metadata.

 The actual target files are added first to the `targets/` directory of the repository.